dessalines/beyond_capital/CONTRIBUTING.md

 Unfortunately, Ruby releases on Windows lag behind the other operating systems.
 Nevertheless, at the time of writing, you can install 2.2.4 through using [RubyInstaller](http://rubyinstaller.org/downloads/).
 Be sure to download the x64 version if you're on a 64-bit system (you most likely are).

+Recommended options during the installation process:

+* Check "Add Ruby executables to your PATH" to allow access to the Ruby programs through the command line.

 ## Installing Bundler

 [Bundler](http://bundler.io/) is the standard package management system for Ruby.
 We use it to manage our Ruby dependencies such as Jekyll.
 Once Ruby is installed, installing Bundler is very simple: